 Credit: flickr, Eugene Wei.

 America’s fascination with the outdoors began long before the growth of Hollywood in the early 20th century, and so it has been woven throughout our cinematic history as well.
 Typically, the role of wilderness in movies has been adversarial, playing on the trope of “man vs. nature.”
-Other times, it serves as a gorgeous backdrop, giving the action a profound sense of place, or even a setting for personal transformation, as in the upcoming film “Wild."
+Other times, it serves as a gorgeous backdrop, giving the action a profound sense of place, or even a setting for personal transformation, as in the new film “Wild."

 Whatever the purpose, the outdoors has played a starring role in many iconic films, from the serious to the silly.
 Here is our look at a few of them.

 A portion of the Pacific Crest Trail that runs through Washington's Pasayten Wilderness.
 Credit: andy porter, flickr.